Understanding The Fundamentals Of A Quitclaim Deed

 Once completed, the grantor must sign the document in front of a notary public to authenticate their signature officially.
 In many counties across North Carolina, it is also necessary for two witnesses to observe and sign the deed alongside the notary acknowledgment.

-After signing, submit the executed quitclaim deed to the county Register of Deeds where the property is located; this step records the change in ownership formally with local authorities and ensures public notice of title transfer has been made.
+The executed quitclaim deed should be submitted to the county Register of Deeds in the county where the property is located after signing.
+This process formally documents the change in ownership with local authorities and ensures that public notice of the title transfer has been given.

 The Role of Notary Public in Authenticating Quitclaim Deeds